 - Where materially false statements are made or materially false documents are provided in the course of a civil investigation.

-- Where pursuing an avoidance scheme, reliance is placed on a false or altered document or such reliance or material facts are misrepresented to enhance the credibility of a scheme.
+- Where following an avoidance scheme, reliance is placed on a false or altered document or such reliance or material facts are misrepresented to increase the credibility of a scheme.

-- Where deliberate concealment, deception, conspiracy or corruption is suspected.
+- Where intentional concealment, deception, conspiracy or corruption is suspected.

 - Cases involving the use of false or forged documents.

 - In cases involving importation or exportation breaching prohibitions and restrictions.

 - Cases involving money laundering with the particular focus on advisers, accountants, solicitors and others acting in a ‘professional’ capacity who provide the means to put tainted money out of reach of law enforcement.

 - Where the criminal has committed previous offences there is a repeated course of illegal conduct or previous civil action.

 - Cases involving theft, misuse or unlawful damage to HMRC documents.

 - Where there is a proof of an assault on, threats to, or the impersonation of HMRC staff.